Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm - Local News 8

 Amid the tales of people struggling to survive, a few stories of hope showed that Texas hospitality is the real deal.

-Timmons, who lives in three hours away in Houston, said she makes weekly trips to Austin because the delivery market is better there.
+Timmons, who lives three hours away in Houston, said she makes weekly trips to Austin because the delivery market there pays a little more.
 The 32-year-old picked up one last delivery on Sunday as the snow picked up, thinking she would have time to make it home.

 “I was going down very slowly, remembering to tap my brake,” Timmons said from her hosts’ home in Austin.
 “I tapped more aggressively and it just still kept sliding.
 My heart just dropped as I just slid right towards their house and I just closed my eyes and just prayed that I did not hit these people’s home, that I did not damage my car.
 I just knew — definitely knew — if I hit their home, that was my tip.”